tijko/Parrot/README.md

 `accessed` signal, Parrot will broadcast a signal in the form of seconds since the epoch whenever a file in the watch directory is accessed.
-This signal can easily be logged in whatever form needed or other kinds of actions can be taken such as callbacks to extend any additional functionality needed.
+This signal can easily be logged in whatever form needed or other kinds of actions can be taken such as callbacks to extend any additional functionality.

 ####usage